1688168/Codes/LC/[1723] Find Minimum Time to Finish Al Jobs.md

 * max(N) is 12 both are very small

 > what are the bruteforce methods?
-1. DP (feels like racksack problem)
+1. DP (feels like knapsack problem)

 > Deciding strategy